sirmx100/metasploit_rc/README.md

 ![](https://cloudtsgroup.com/hit7.png)
 ![](https://cloudtsgroup.com/hit8.png)

-# As you can see we are wanting to redirect our victims browser to are payload, You shouldn't have 120 payloads running like I did because this is only a way to help anyone who doesn't understand it.
+**As you can see we are wanting to redirect our victims browser to are payload, You shouldn't have 120 payloads running like I did because this is only a way to help anyone who doesn't understand it.
 Imagine if I had that one that hasn't been discovered...
 It would be so fast we wouldn't even see it redirect.

 ![](https://cloudtsgroup.com/auto1.png)
 ![](https://cloudtsgroup.com/auto2.png)
 ![](https://cloudtsgroup.com/auto_re.png)

-# To prevent this from ever happening who to be to disable javascript however this will break alot of sites.
+**To prevent this from ever happening who to be to disable javascript however this will break alot of sites.
 I would recommend enabling it by a case by case bases depending on the site because even those little fast popups could be trying to do something as simple as this and you would never know

+## I'll write up a part 2 with metasploit use and how you can inject beef ## OR **metasploit through WiFi injection and even embed it into images,PDFs,Word doc,ZIP and the most recent WinRAR